izibyosevictoire/Codewars/README.md

 ## counting duplicates
 Write a function that will return the count of distinct case-insensitive alphabetic characters and numeric digits that occur more than once in the input string.
 The input string can be assumed to contain only alphabets (both uppercase and lowercase) and numeric digits.

+## Dropcaps
+DropCaps means that the first letter of the starting word of the paragraph should be in caps and the remaining lowercase, just like you see in the newspaper.
+But for a change, let"s do that for each and every word of the given String.
+Your task is to capitalize every word that has length greater than 2, leaving smaller words as they are.